 How Cognitive Behavioral Therapy Can Help with PTSD

 For anyone suffering from PTSD, it’s not uncommon to feel alone in your experience, but cognitive behavioral therapy (CBT) is a safe, evidence-based treatment that has been proven to help with trauma healing.
-If you or someone you care about is struggling with post-traumatic stress disorder, keep reading to learn more about how CBT can make a difference.
+If you or someone you care about is struggling with post-traumatic stress disorder, keep reading to learn more about how CBT for PTSD can make a difference.

 An Overview of PTSD